 It's all skiing.
-It's all on snow, and it's all fun.
+It's all fun.
 Here's the skinny on skinny skis:

 Skate skiing or classic skiing: What's the difference?